AzharR11/Find-My-IP-Address/README.md

 ---
 ## Deployment
-* The first step is to create a CloudFormation stack utilising the created YAML template.
+* The first step is to create a CloudFormation stack utilising the created YAML template, this will create and configure the necessary resources.

 ![image](https://github.com/AzharR11/Find-My-IP-Address/assets/51958831/c01c39bd-1dd5-486b-8bee-aa77a026243d)
 ![image](https://github.com/AzharR11/Find-My-IP-Address/assets/51958831/4b4ad059-81bc-4b2c-8079-a42c8439406a)